Sugru is the world's first mouldable glue that turns into rubber.

 Sugru is like modelling clay when you take it from its pack.
 Once it's exposed to air, it cures to a tough flexible silicone overnight using the moisture in the air.

 First of all, credit to super sugru guru Mallin for encouraging me to push forward with this project!
-This process makes your favorite fixing substance, sugru, glow-in-the-dark.
+This process makes your favourite fixing substance, sugru, glow-in-the-dark.
 Shall we call it Glowgru?
 A friendly caution - please be careful when using the glow powder to avoid getting it in your eyes or mouth!
 You may choose to use gloves if you wish.

 - sugru mixed to the color you want

-- a small cup of warm, soapy water
+- A small cup of warm, soapy water

-- a letter opener or safe sugru-cutting tool
+- A letter opener or safe sugru-cutting tool

-- glow-in-the-dark powder (can be ordered online)
+- Glow-in-the-dark powder (can be ordered online)

 Start with a primary color, or mix sugru colors to your liking.
 To get permission for this product from my wife (who maintains creative approval rights for my fixes) I promised to make it pink.
 I used sugru's color chart as a start point, and mixed 70% white with 30% red as you see here.